And Then There Were None (1974 film): Filming

 Much of the film was shot on location in pre-revolution Iran.
 It is set at a massive, fictional hotel in the desert, adjacent to the ruins of Persepolis.

 Interior scenes were filmed at the Shah Abbas Hotel in Isfahan.
 The nearby Shah Mosque served as the hotel's exterior and main entrance.
 Wide shots of the hotel, next to the ruins, are effects shots combining photography of the mosque and the ruins.
 Portions of the film were shot within the ruins of Persepolis, and the famous terrace of the Ālī Qāpū palace, in Isfahan, is made to appear to be part of the ruins.
 The Bam Citadel was used as a location for Martino's death in the desert.
 Desert exteriors were filmed in Almería in Andalucía, Spain.

 Versions

 The European cut of the film featured a pre-credit sequence that showed the guests arriving by plane before boarding a helicopter to be transported to the hotel.
 However, this prologue was cut from the US release.

 Release

 The film was an international co-production, with numerous titles worldwide in various languages.
 It had multiple titles even in English-speaking markets.
 It was released as And Then There Were None in the UK by EMI Films and in Australia by BEF Films.
 It was released as Ten Little Indians in the US by Avco Embassy Pictures.

+Reception

+The Monthly Film Bulletin wrote: "And Then There Were None is the third movie adaptation of Agatha Christie's variously titled novel of retribution on an island off the Devon coast. ...
+This multi-national adaptation, however, dilutes the original by transplanting the action to an unspecified locale, substituting an unrelated cast of jet-set characters, adding a happy end and, worst of all, neglecting the victims' relationships in favour of lingering shots of Iranian ruins, while the somnolent cast wanders about the Shah Abbas hotel in Isfahan (a huge gold and mosaic affair which could have hidden a dozen Mr. Owen's).
+The staging of the murders – which are awaited without visible concern – reaches its nadir when Oliver Reed desperately belabours the patently rubber snake which has just bitten Stéphane Audran; the film's opportunism is most evident when Aznavour sits down to the piano, minutes before being poisoned, for a quick after-dinner rendition of 'Dance in the Old-Fashioned Way'."

+In 2018, Jeffrey Kauffman of Blu-ray.com praised the film as "a rather stylish outing", enjoying how the camerawork had "a variety of unusual framings that subliminally [increase] anxiety."
+Although he wrote that he could not "outright" recommend the film, he was "entertained enough", appreciating how "the Iranian location gives it a bit of an exotic flavour, and the cast has some good performances."